Returns for someone who has died

 - the estate was worth more than £2.5 million at the date of death

-This tax return is for the estate - it’s separate from the return you sent on behalf of the deceased.
+The trust and estate tax return is only for the estate - it’s separate from the return you sent on behalf of the deceased.

-To send a trust and estate tax return, you can either:
+To send an estate tax return, you must first register the estate online.

 - fill in paper form SA900 and post it to HMRC by 31 October after the tax year it applies to

-- buy software to send it electronically by 31 January (3 months later)
+- buy software to send it electronically by 31 January after the tax year it applies to

 After you’ve sent your return, HMRC will tell you how much the estate owes.
 You’ll need to pay the Self Assessment bill by the deadline.

-If you don’t need to send a tax return
+If you do not need to send a tax return

 You can make ‘informal arrangements’ instead.
 To do this, write to HMRC and tell them: